WasifKhan/BMA-DSAI-Skills-Test/README.md

-# Bermuda Monetary Authority Data Science and Artificial Intelligence Skills Test
+# BMA - Data Science and Artificial Intelligence Skills Test

 **This repository contains Wasif Khan's solution to the 'Data Scientist and Artifical Intelligence Skills Test' for Bermuda Monetary Authority**